 That being said there may be times when a member of your sales team uses a tracked page by accident to process a payment or a call for a customer, or you may have a particular flow where this is unavoidable.
 If this happens, they will be associated with the event and will start to falsely link other leads together via the tracked IP address.
 To prevent this from happening there are 2 options:

-1) Blacklist the IP addresses of your team inside Hyros.
+1) Blacklist the IP addresses and emails of your team inside Hyros.

-First, ask your sales team for their IP addresses.
+First, ask your sales team for their IP addresses and emails.

 Then inside your True Tracking Settings, scroll down until you reach “Blacklisted IPs”.
-Click “Add IP” and add all of the IP addresses.
-Moving forward the IP addresses will be blocked, preventing your agents from being tracked and associated with your customers’ emails.
+Click “Add IP” and add all of the IP addresses, then do the same with any emails associated with your team.
+Moving forward they will be blocked, preventing your agents from being tracked and associated with your customers’ emails.